 With fast phones these days, we have intelligent apps.
 You might have heard of an app called Snapseed.
 The official photo editing app from Google offers many tools.

-Lightroom mobile from Adobe is also a photo editing app available on multiple platforms.
+Lightroom from Adobe is also a photo editing app available on multiple platforms.
 How do both differ?
 The article takes a look at both and covers Snapseed vs. Lightroom Mobile.